causalNLP/MultiTP/README.md

 - backtranslate: translate the LLM respose from the target language to English
 - parse_choice: parse the response (left/right)

-The analysis of the results can be made via `analysis/anaylsis_rq.ipynb`
+The analysis of the results can be made via `analysis/anaylsis_rq.ipynb`.
+Unzip the data folder to get our experimental results.

 ## Details
 For inference we use the `pathfinder` library.
 The `pathfinder` library is a prompting library, that